FAQs

 We would appreciate if you used biodegradable confetti only.
 We ask that you do NOT use confetti cannons as the noise they make is disruptive to other ceremonies still taking place inside the Town Hall.

-Please fill out this form if you would like to purchase our in-house biodegradable confetti.
-It will be ready for you on the day of the ceremony.
+Please fill out this form if you would like to purchase our in-house biodegradable confetti (pictured below) - an exquisite blend of Icing Sugar, Candy Floss and Amethyst delphinium petals.
+It will be ready for you on the day of your ceremony.

 Can we bring flowers/candles/helium balloons?